 Structured settlements may or may not offer a death benefit to beneficiaries.
 If a death benefit is offered, a series of payments is the standard method of distributing the proceeds.

-Helpful tip: If you want to leave money to your beneficiaries, life insurance might be a better option for you.
+Helpful tip: Life insurance might be a better option if you want to leave money to your beneficiaries.
 In some cases, you don’t need to take a medical examination.
 Use our free tool to compare cheap life insurance quotes.
 Coverage starts at $9.37 per month.

 How to Sell a Structured Settlement

-You might have seen commercials during daytime or late-night television describing selling your annuity for cash.
+You might have seen commercials during the daytime or late-night television advertising selling your annuity for cash.
 These are called secondary market annuities.
-Secondary Market Annuities is when a 3rd party company gives a settlement owner a lump sum of money for the structured settlement payment.
-Basically, you sell your settlement payments at a heavy discount via a settlement transfer in exchange for a lump sum of cash.
+Secondary Market Annuities are when a 3rd party company gives a settlement owner a lump sum of money for the structured settlement payment.
+You sell your settlement payments at a heavy discount via a settlement transfer in exchange for a lump sum of cash.
 This transfer is called a Structural Settlement Factoring Transaction.

 Find out more about Secondary Market Annuities.

 Buy a Structured Settlement

 A structured settlement can be a great way to ensure you receive the money you need to rebuild your life after an accident.
 If you have received a settlement offer from an insurance company, it’s important to understand a structured settlement and how it works.
 Contact us for a quote, and we’ll help you get started on receiving the money you deserve.